Data quality statement

 Data collection commenced in May 2007 and is ongoing.
 Comparative time-series data is available from 2017.

-The ACS publicly available content is then published on the ACMA’s website in December, as an interactive report series.
+The ACS publicly available content is then published on the ACMA’s website as a series of interactive report series.

 Collection

-ACS methodology is published on the ACMA’s website as part of the reporting process.
-All methodological processes captured are quality assured and meet research and data governance standards within the ACMA and the Australian Public Service more widely.
+The ACS Methodology is published on the ACMA’s website as part of the reporting process.
+All methodological processes are quality assured and comply with research and data governance guides within the ACMA.

-All of SRC’s work is conducted in accordance with ISO 20252:19 and ISO 27001:2013 quality standards, the Australian Market and Social Research Society code of professional behaviour, and the Australian Privacy Principles.
+All of SRC’s work is conducted in accordance with ISO 20252:2019 and ISO 27001:2013 quality standards, the Australian Market and Social Research Society Code of professional behaviour, and the Australian Privacy Principles and the Privacy (Market and Social Research) Code 2021.

 Consistency